AvivNavon/MrRCE/README.md

 ```
 python equi 100
 ```
-will run the Equicorrelation simulation with 100 replications (for each value of the correlation coefficient $\rho$).
+will run the Equicorrelation simulation with 100 replications (for each value of the correlation coefficient, rho).

 ### Option 2